 Everymind has a strong commitment to increasing our understanding of mental health and suicide through research.
 All of our research focuses on contributing to the evidence base for the prevention of mental ill-health, the prevention of suicide and the promotion of overall mental health and wellbeing.
 We use research to guide our work and the work of others.

 Everymind, and its staff, have collaborative relationships with a diverse range of research Institutions and Centres.
-Some of our partners include the University of Newcastle (UoN), the Hunter Medical Research Institute (HMRI), the Centre for Research Excellence in Mental Health and Substance Use (CREMS), the Newcastle Institute for Energy and Resources (NIER), and the Journalism Education and Research Association of Australia (JERAA).
+Some of our partners include the University of Newcastle (UoN), the Hunter Medical Research Institute (HMRI), the University of NSW (and the Black Dog Institute), The Matilda Centre, Manna Institute and the Journalism Education and Research Association of Australia (JERAA).

-Our Institute is currently leading and/or partnering on a wide variety of research projects in the areas of workplace mental health, media reporting of suicide and mental illness, community approaches to suicide prevention, the mental health of early career teachers, support for families and carers and many more.
+Our Institute is currently working on a wide variety of research projects in the areas of workplace mental health, media reporting of suicide and mental health concerns, community approaches to suicide prevention, the mental health of early career teachers, support for families and carers and many more.

 Everymind disseminates its research outcomes through peer-reviewed publications, writing for media, conference presentations, and other national and international forums.

-- Anaesthetists: Improving their mental health and wellbeing
+Improving the mental health and wellbeing of anaesthetists.